The hidden costs of CMS projectsHow could we make decisions to implement cost-effective CMS projects?

-After all, CMS integrations do not come cheap and it can be difficult for businesses to acknowledge that some content cannot be updated and additional costs have to be incurred to accomodate the business requirement changes.
+After all, CMS integrations do not come cheap and it can be difficult for businesses to acknowledge that some content cannot be updated and additional costs have to be incurred to accommodate the business requirement changes.

 Well then, how can clients like you effectively make decisions that will help you to respond to changes on a long-term basis?
 To know the answer, we must first understand what makes CMS projects costly.
-We have for you a short list of dos and don'ts to aid your understanding.
+We have for you a shortlist of dos and don’ts to aid your understanding.

 Don’t: Pick a CMS with more features and functionalities than what you really require